ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 DPF Server is protected by Ansys licensing mechanism.

 DPF capabilities are available through the following main services:
-- Entry: load the minimum number of plugins for a basic usage.
+- Entry: Loads the minimum number of plugins for basic use.
 It is the default.
 It will only check if an Ansys License is available.
-- Premium: get the specific premium DataProcessingCore.xml to load most plugins with their environments.
+- Premium: Uses the premium DataProcessingCore.xml file to load most plugins.... with their environments.
 It will checkout a license.

-The context can be updated by applying a new server context:
+To update the context, apply a new server context:

 .. code::